JiveOff/roPresence/README.md

 ## Usage (Windows)

-- Once roPresence is fully installed *(refer to the Installation part)*, just double click the **LaunchPresence.bat** and you're done, the Discord Rich Presence will show up!
+- Once roPresence is fully installed *(refer to the Installation part)*, just open the **Windows_Presence.bat** file and you're done, the Discord Rich Presence will show up!

+- You can also launch roPresence in the background by opening the **Windows_BackgroundPresence.vbs** file.

 - *You can still use a terminal in the folder to launch roPresence:*
 ```bash